Constructors, this, Methods and Bind

 in

 front of it.
-Like this invocation:
+Like this (this version of bank accounts require specifying

 var george = new Account("george",500);